Auxiliary Codes enable the contact centre employee to enter a code that is typically done via the ‘unavailable’ or ‘not ready’ buttons on the phone.

 - Getting a drink

-Being able to add/edit/delete Auxilary codes is typically a feature of your ACD.
+Being able to add/edit/delete Auxiliary codes is typically a feature of your ACD.

 Reporting can typically be run at any interval period as well as on real-time dashboards.

 AUX Codes Best Practice

 For WFM managers and contact centre managers it can be tempting to account for every single second of your workforce.

 Whilst there is little doubt that having a granular view of how your workforce spends their AUX time can be beneficial, it can be a difficult thing to monitor.